Blood Products and Services Information

 Therapeutic phlebotomy refers to the practice of donating blood to assist with the management of medical conditions that result in iron overload or high red cell production.
 Common causes for these conditions include hereditary haemochromatosis, secondary polycythaemia from smoking or testosterone use, and polycythaemia vera.

 Patients who are advised to donate blood for medical reasons must be referred by their clinician through formal referral (see link to the referral documents below).
-The referral information will be reviewed by the WCBS Transfusion Medical Specialist, in order for the blood services to determine whether it is safe for the phlebotomy to take place at a non-medical facility and if the blood is suitable for transfusion to a patient.
+The referral information will be reviewed by the WCBS Head – Medical Division, in order for the blood services to determine whether it is safe for the phlebotomy to take place at a non-medical facility and if the blood is suitable for transfusion to a patient.
 Frail patients or patients with significant cardiovascular comorbidity are advised to undergo therapeutic phlebotomies in hospital settings where there is medical support.

 The blood from the first therapeutic phlebotomy procedure is not used for transfusion purposes, as per international donation guidelines.
 A charge will apply for the first phlebotomy and any subsequent phlebotomies where the blood must be discarded due to the underlying diagnosis or other deferral criteria.

-It is recommended that the first phlebotomy takes place at the WCBS Headquarter Clinic in Pinelands or the regional branches in Paarl, Worcester or George, in order for staff to assess and interview the donor.
+It is recommended that the first phlebotomy takes place at the WCBS Headquarter Clinic in Ndabeni or the regional branches in Paarl, Worcester or George, in order for staff to assess and interview the donor.
 Subsequent therapeutic phlebotomies may take place at other clinic sites provided the donor is able to tolerate the phlebotomy procedure comfortably.

-We accept new therapeutic donors between the ages of 16 years and 74 years, although special criteria apply for new donors between the ages of 70 – 74 years.
+We accept new therapeutic donors between the ages of 16 years and 75 years, although special criteria apply for new donors between the ages of 70 – 75 years.
 Elderly donors are required to obtain regular permission from their doctors to continue donating blood.

 Download registration forms: